 5. Resting Before the Noise – LaToya Edwards, Learning to Let Him Lead

-For a long time I avoided the fireworks with my boys.
+For a long time, I avoided the fireworks with my boys.
 My son's SPD leaves him very sensitive to sounds and I wasn't sure how to handle it.
 As he has gotten older I've found a few things that help him cope and enjoy the fireworks.
 We usually spend the day with friends that live minutes from the beach.
-My son gets to run around, swim, swing and jump on the trampoline for hours before the fireworks start.
+My son gets to run around, swim, swing, and jump on the trampoline for hours before the fireworks start.

 I have earplugs for him if he needs them.
 I make sure that we have a place with enough room for him to run around if he needs to during the show.
 If things get to be too much for him I will try some compression by bear hugging him or we head home.

-6. Finding Quiet Indoors -Betsy Finn, BPhoto Art
+6. Finding Quiet Indoors -Betsy Finn

 We attended two events with fireworks last year, and my then-two-year-old did not like the noise at all.
 The first time was at a neighborhood gathering, with bottle rockets and smaller “booms” — We ended up going inside and watching the fireworks through the window with him on my lap.
-For the second fireworks event, we knew about the issue, so we brought along noise reduction earmuffs.
-He still didn't like being out in the grass while the fireworks were going off, so we retreated to the nearby building and watched from there.
-Even though he couldn't understand the science of fireworks as an older child might, talking to him about how the fireworks “go boom” seemed to help take away the mystery and fear to some extent.

 I want to thank all the moms who have shared their awesome tips with us all today.
 Be sure to check out their blogs and visit them on social media to say hi.